-The 1995 Conservative Government’s Pension’s Act included plans to increase the State Pension age (SPa) for women to 65, the same as men.
-The 2007 Pension’s Act confirmed the equalisation and increased the SPa for women and men to 66, and the 2011 Pension’s Act accelerated that increase.
+The 1995 Government’s Pensions Act included plans to increase the State Pension age (SPa) for women to 65, the same as men.
+The 2007 Pensions Act confirmed the equalisation and increased the SPa for women and men to 66, and the 2011 Pensions Act accelerated that increase.

 WASPI agrees with equalisation but does not agree with the unfair way the changes were implemented leaving no time to make alternative plans.
 Women were not properly informed.
 Retirement plans have been shattered with devastating consequences.
 The campaign started with ordinary women who in 2015 got together via Facebook and decided to fight this injustice.

-This translates into a ‘bridging’ pension to provide an income until State Pension Age, not means-tested, and with recompense for losses for those women who have already reached their SPA.
+The initial aim of the WASPI Campaign was to achieve fair transitional arrangements for all women affected by the rapid increase to the SPA, with little notice to make alternative arrangements.
+This translated into a ‘bridging’ pension to provide an income until State Pension Age, not means-tested, and with recompense for losses for those women who have already reached their SPA.
 There are no specific age groups within the period mentioned above that are favoured above others.